CSCfi/csc-user-guide/GETTING_STARTED.md

 ##### Clipboard copy/paste and keyboard shortcuts

 If you're accustomed to using the clipboard with the keyboard shortcuts _Ctrl+C_ and _Ctrl+V_, remember that these won't work in Git Bash.
-The corresponding shortcuts in Git Bash are _Ctrl+Insert_ for copy and _Shift+Insert_ for paste. **If you accidentally input _Ctrl+V_ in Git Bash with the intention of pasting text from the clipboard, you should hit the backspace key a couple of times before using the correct shortcut!** _Ctrl+C_, on the other hand, will send a keyboard interrupt signal that is often used to stop a running program, for example the MkDocs development server.
+The corresponding shortcuts in Git Bash are (by default) _Ctrl+Insert_ for copy and _Shift+Insert_ for paste. **If you accidentally input _Ctrl+V_ in Git Bash with the intention of pasting text from the clipboard, you should hit the backspace key a couple of times before using the correct shortcut!** _Ctrl+C_, on the other hand, will send a keyboard interrupt signal that is often used to stop a running program, for example the MkDocs development server.
 You can access the context menu for clipboard copy and paste by clicking on the terminal with the right mouse button.

-You can change the default behaviour by right-clicking on the title bar, selecting _Options_ and then _Mouse_ in the left pane.
+You can change the default behaviour by right-clicking on the title bar, selecting _Options..._ and then _Mouse_ in the left pane.
 There you can, e.g., set "Paste" to occur upon right-clicking on the terminal.
-Note that selecting any text in the terminal automatically copies it to the clipboard (this behaviour can be changed under _Selection_), so you do not actually need to explicitly use the copy/paste shortcuts nor the context menu.
+Note that selecting any text in the terminal automatically copies it to the clipboard (this behaviour can be changed under _Selection_), so you do not actually need to rely on the keyboard shortcuts nor the context menu for copying/pasting.

 ![Git for Windows - mouse settings](docs/img/windows/git_for_windows_mouse.png)

 Also, while some websites might show commands or snippets of code/script in a box with a button for copying the snippet onto the clipboard, **the result might not always be what the author of the tutorial intended**.
 A snippet with multiple lines can get copied as only a single long line, or a command that is intended to be edited first can get executed straight away when pasting.
 To avoid this, instead of clicking the button, it is recommended to select ("paint") the text and copy it using either _Ctrl+C_, the context menu accessed by right-clicking, or even by selecting _Edit -> Copy_ from the web browser's menu bar.

 **Keyboard shortcuts in general may produce unexpected results** for users accustomed to graphical interfaces.
 Historically, somewhat like _Shift_ is used for uppercase characters, _Ctrl_ has been used as a modifier key for sending _control characters_ to computer terminals.
-Only to mention this, as you have just installed a terminal _emulator_ called MinTTY to use with Git Bash.
+Only to mention this, as you _have_ just installed a _terminal emulator_ called MinTTY to use with Git Bash.

 ##### Setting up SSH authentication with GitHub